Peekobot/peekobot/README.md

 # Peekobot

-Peekobot is a simple, choice-driven chatbot framework for your website written in less than 100 lines of ES6 vanilla JavaScript (and some CSS).
+Peekobot is a simple, choice-driven chatbot framework for your website written in ~~less than~~ just over 100 lines of ES6 vanilla JavaScript (and some CSS).

 There is an [example bot](https://peekobot.github.io/peekobot/) you can see in the [`/docs`](/docs) folder.